List of villages in Gower: Slade

 Slade is situated near the south coast, north west of Oxwich Bay.
 Points of interest include Eastern Slade Farm, a dairy farm and campsite.

 The nearby Slade Bay includes a small beach, and is a breeding ground for fish such as rays, dogfish, common dab and bass.

 Three Crosses

 Three Crosses (Y Crwys) is an inland village at the north east of the peninsula.
 Situated at a crossroad on the road from Swansea city centre (10 km) to Penclawdd (5 km), it grew up in the early 19th century to serve small shallow collieries in the area.
 These collieries had disappeared by the early years of the 20th century, and since then Three Crosses has developed as a 'dormitory village' for Swansea.
 Three Crosses is home to Capel Y Crwys, a large independent chapel.
 The village is currently home to one village shop (Country Stores) and two public houses, The Joiners Arms and The Poundffald.

-It has its own Community Council Three Crosses community in the City and County of Swansea.
+It has its own Community Council.
+Three Crosses community, in the City and County of Swansea, was formed in 2012 from the Three Crosses ward formerly in Llanrhidian Higher community.